Rick Monday: American flag incident

 At Dodger Stadium in Los Angeles on April 25, 1976, two protesters from Eldon, Missouri, ran into left-center field and tried to set fire to an American flag after the start of the bottom of the 4th inning.
 Monday, the Cubs center fielder, had been tossing a practice ball with left fielder José Cardenal before the incident happened.
 After Ken Crosby of the Cubs threw a pitch that made Ted Sizemore pop out, Monday dashed over and grabbed the flag to thunderous cheers.
 Monday ran through the outfield with the flag and while walking towards the Dodgers dugout, met and handed the flag over to Dodgers pitcher Doug Rau.
 When Monday came to bat in the top half of the 5th inning, he got a standing ovation from the crowd and the scoreboard behind the left-field bleachers in the stadium flashed the message, "Rick Monday...
 You Made A Great Play..."
 He later said, "If you're going to burn the flag, don't do it around me.
 I've been to too many veterans' hospitals and seen too many broken bodies of guys who tried to protect it."
 Monday had served, while playing Major League Baseball, a six-year commitment with the United States Marine Corps Reserve as part of his ROTC obligation after leaving Arizona State.
 He received a congratulatory phone call from President Gerald Ford after the game, and was later invited to the White House.

 The Los Angeles Police Department identified one of the protesters as 37-year-old William Errol Thomas Jr. Investigators confirmed that Thomas, who was born in Old Town, Maine and raised in Eldon, Missouri, confirmed that he drove from his home in Eldon to Los Angeles alongside his 11-year-old son days before the burning.
+Right after Monday snagged the flag from them, Thomas threw an empty can of lighter fluid at Monday, but missed.
 His 11-year-old son, the other protester, was never identified because of his age.
 Thomas explained to the court that his motive was related to his wife's imprisonment at a Missouri mental health facility and attempted to take revenge.
 Thomas pleaded guilty to a single trespassing charge, and was sentenced to three days in jail and a $60 fine.